Trump, Manchin trading barbs as impeachment feud boils over

 CHARLESTON, W.Va.
-(AP) — A war of words between President Donald Trump and U.S. Sen. Joe Manchin is heating up.
+(AP) — A post-impeachment spat between President Donald Trump and U.S. Sen. Joe Manchin has sunk to name-calling and insults.

 The moderate Democrat took to cable news Monday to hurl barbs at the president after a weekend of back-and-forth that ignited when Trump criticized Manchin for voting to impeach him from office.

 “I expect every American, and myself, would like my president and our president to act like a responsible adult, and he’s not,” Manchin told CNN.
-“And I hope he does, for the sake of our country , I hope he does.”
+“And I hope he does, for the sake of our country, I hope he does.”

-The feud kicked off Friday evening when Trump tweeted that he was “very surprised & disappointed” with Manchin’s impeachment votes and that no president has done more for West Virginia.
+The feud began Friday evening when Trump tweeted that he was “very surprised & disappointed” with Manchin’s impeachment votes and that no president has done more for West Virginia.
 In a subsequent tweet, Trump said Manchin was “just a puppet” for the Democratic leaders in the House and Senate.

 “That’s all he is!”
 Trump tweeted.